The Cardinalities of Intervals of Equational Theories and Logics: Conclusion and future research

 \section{Conclusion and future research}

 In this paper, we applied descriptive set theory to study the cardinality of classes of equational theories and logics via coding.
 The cardinality results were formulated for equational theories, varieties, modal logics, and tense logics to match each specific setting.
 However, the idea of coding applies to any formal system with a reasonable syntax such as \Cref{2: Thm equational theory}.
 For instance, the cardinality result of intervals (\Cref{Lem interval}) also holds for \emph{quasivarieties} and \emph{universal classes}.
+Moreover, \Cref{Thm tense pretab} holds for modal logics as well because of a characterization of tabular modal logics similar to \Cref{fact tense tab} (see, e.g., \cite[Corollary 12.2]{czModalLogic1997}.
 In practice, such results are of interest only if there is some sort of antidichotomy result for cardinals $\leq \aleph_0$ and $\conti$.

 A concrete open question is discussed in \Cref{remark open 1}, namely \cite[Question 6.4 (i)]{jacksonMonoidVarietiesExtreme2018} in the setting of finite languages, and specifically in the setting of monoids.
 We also mention two limitations of our method.
 An obvious one is that it heavily relies on coding.
 Therefore, the method works only if everything involved (e.g., equations, formulas, finite Kripke frames) can be effectively and uniquely coded.
 For example, this is not the case for Kripke frames, which form a proper class.
 We leave it for future research to apply this method to count Kripke complete logics or the \emph{degree of Kripke incompleteness} \cite{fineIncompleteLogicContainingS41974}.